ovisb/java-amazing-numbers/README.md

 04.12.2023
 - added method for checking if number is happy or sad

+08.12.2023
+- Now property will be ignored if it's prefix starts with `-`
+  - e.g `-ODD` will return numbers which are not odd
+  - multiple not properties can also be chained
+- Completed stage 8 and project

 ## Project status

-Completed 7/8 stages
+Completed 8/8 stages